Adirondack Rock Climbing Route Closures

 Sleeping Beauty Mountain

-All rock climbing routes are closed.
+All routes are OPEN.